What is Physical Theatre?

 A highly visual form of storytelling, Physical Theatre is regarded as a contemporary genre but has roots which can be traced back to the very physical performances used in Commedia D’ell Arte.
 Performed in mask, Commedia is a very stylised genre of theatre but was the forerunner of much of the same skills that have been developed in modern mask performances.

-Our next Physical Theatre Course will run Friday 26 July 2019 to Friday 2 August 2019
+Our next Physical Theatre Course will run from Saturday July 27th 2024 to Saturday August 3rd 2024.

 Ufton Drama: Physical Theatre